SAKTHIVINASH2/Engaging-Presentations-with-Hand-Gestures/README.md

 ## Introduction:
 This project aims to create an interactive presentation tool that uses hand gestures to control various actions.
 By recognizing the number of fingers a user is holding up, the application will perform corresponding operations, such as moving forward, moving backward, pointing, writing, and undoing writing.

-## To install the 3D Motion Capture From Video, please follow these steps:
+## To install the Engaging Presentations with Hand Gestures, please follow these steps:
 1. Clone the repository to your local machine.
 2. Install the required dependencies by running the following command: